Best VPN for Australia

+Are you searching for the best VPN for Australia?
 Australians and visitors to Australia enjoy a high degree of Internet freedom, but even here a VPN can be a must-have.
 New laws have increased capacity for surveillance and given companies new responsibilities to retain your data, while other legislation restricts access to some services and websites.
 Meanwhile, Australians have many other reasons to use a VPN, including the avoidance of corporate snooping, increased security on public networks and gaining access to video streaming services in the UK and US.

-Choosing the best VPN for Australia
+Choosing the Best VPN for Australia

 While Australians don’t face much in the way of censorship or surveillance, there are still good reasons for some Internet users and political activists to be concerned.
 Recent laws have given security and law enforcement services more powers to snoop on Internet activity, while data retention laws have been beefed up so that ISPs have a legal obligation to collect and store metadata for up to two years, and make it available to national security on request.
 There are also new punishments for whistleblowers who publish classified information, along with laws that restrict access to many torrent and streaming websites.
 Using a VPN gives users a level of anonymity, protection from surveillance and a means of circumventing content blocks.